imjoy-team/ImJoy/web/public/docs/getting_started.md

 The Python Plugin Engine is connected with the ImJoy Web App through websockets and communicate with a customized remote procedure calls (RPC) based on `socket.io`.

+### How to choose
+ImJoy provides a flexible framework to develop your plugins.
+Here we provide some typical examples for how ImJoy can be used.
+Please not that these are only some suggestions, other combinations are of course possible and be interesting for particular applications

+1. **ImJoy webApp with JavaScript or WebPython plugins**.
+Such a framework runs without any installation on different operation systems.
+It is ideal for not too computational intensive task.
+Limitations are that WebPython is (currently) slower than native Python and that it doesn't support the entire Python ecosystem.

+2. **Desktop App**.
+Here you can all plugins types (JavaScript included).
+Further, you have access to the entire python ecosystem thanks to the integrated plugin engine.
+  Ideal for heavy computations or when Python modules that are not available for webPY are used.
+  However, the app has to be installed.

+3. **Plugin engine on a remote computer**.
+You can then connect to the engine either from the web or desktop app.
+This allows to process data on a dedicated processing workstation or a cluster

+**[TODO]** ok like this?

 ## ImJoy for core developers
 **[TODO]**